Tuesday, October 25th, 2011

-The postpartum time usually refers to the time shortly after birth.
-There is, however, also a period of around two years afterwards that is really important for a woman’s health.
+However, there is also a period of about two years after birth that is critical for a woman’s health.
 There is no specific name for this period, but it is a time filled with massive change.
-Along with adapting to the many changes in her body, her sense of who she is now, her new home life, her professional life and changes in all her relationships, there is this new profound relationship with her baby.
+Along with adapting to the many changes in her body, her sense of who she is now, her new home life, changes in her professional life and in all of her relationships, there is this new profound relationship with her baby.

-Some of the physical challenges a new mother can encounter:
+Physical challenges a new mother may encounter:

-• stress from adapting to a new daily routine or lack of
+• stress from adapting to a new daily routine or lack of routine

 • fatigue